TrueWinter/SnowMail/README.md

 docker compose up -d
 ```

+> [!NOTE]
 > While it is possible to run SnowMail without Docker, using Docker allows you to set up a SnowMail instance with MongoDB and an SMTP server in just a few commands.

 SnowMail runs on port 8025 by default.
 It is recommended to run SnowMail behind a reverse proxy with SSL configured.

 ### DKIM

-DKIM is optional, but recommended.
+DKIM is optional, but recommended as some email providers drop unsigned emails.
 To configure DKIM, run the following commands in `./data/dkim` to create new DKIM keys:

 ```sh
 openssl genrsa -out rsa.private 1024